 You know, if you're a liberal, you can't afford just to believe in the truth.

-No as far as the memo goes the memo came over we've got our folks in the in the uh in the in the um uh national security lawyers in the White House they work for me, work for the president.
+We've got our folks in our national security lawyers in the White House that work for me, work for the president.

-Uh they're slicing and dicing it, looking at it so that we know what uh what it means and what it understands.
+They're slicing and dicing it, looking at it so that we know what it means and what it understands.

 Did you see it?